-This presentation and the accompanying oral presentation contain forward-looking statements within the meaning of applicable securities legislation.
-Forward-looking statements are typically identified by words such as "projected", "estimate", "may", "anticipate", "believe", "expect", "plan", "intend" or similar words suggesting future outcomes or statements regarding an outlook.
-All statements other than statements of historical fact contained in these slides are forward-looking statements.
+This presentation and the accompanying oral presentation ("the presentation") contain forward-looking statements within the meaning of the securities laws in Canada.
+Any statement in this presentation that is not a statement of historical fact may be deemed to be a forward-looking statement.
+When used in this presentation, the words "believe", "could", "should", "intend", "expect", "estimate", "assume" or similar expressions are generally intended to identify forward-looking statements.
+All statements other than statements of historical fact contained in these slides are forwardlooking statements.

 Forward-looking statements involve numerous assumptions, risks and uncertainties.
 A variety of factors, many of which are beyond Alimentation Couche-Tard Inc.'s ("Couche-Tard") control, may cause actual results to differ materially from the expectations expressed in its forward-looking statements.
-These factors include, but are not limited to, the effects of the integration of acquired businesses and the ability to achieve projected synergies, uncertainty related to the duration and severity of the current COVID-19 pandemic, fluctuations in margins on motor fuel sales, competition in the convenience store and retail motor fuel industries, foreign exchange rate fluctuations, and such other risks as described in detail from time to time in documents filed by Couche-Tard with securities regulatory authorities in Canada, including those risks described in Couche-Tard's management's discussion and analysis (MD&A) for the year ended April 30, 2023.
-Couche-Tard's MD&A and other publicly filed documents are available on SEDAR at www.sedar.com.
+Forward-looking statements do not take into account the effect that transactions or special items announced or occurring after the statements are made may have on our business.
+For example, they do not include sales of assets, monetization, mergers, acquisitions, other business combinations or transactions, asset write-down, the impact of the changing circumstances surrounding both the repercussions of the COVID-19 pandemic and the ongoing military conflict between Ukraine and Russia, or other charges announced or occurring after forward-looking statements are made.
+Other risks as described in detail from time to time in documents filed by Couche-Tard with securities regulatory authorities in Canada, including those risks described in Couche-Tard's management discussion and analysis (MD&A) for the year ended April 30, 2023.
+Couche-Tard's MD&A and other publicly filed documents are available on SEDAR+ at www.sedarplus.ca